 If you start your project by using the

 subql init command, you'll generally receive a starter project with the correct network settings.
 If you are changing the target chain of an existing project, you'll need to edit the Network Spec section of this manifest.

-chainId is the network identifier of the blockchain.
-Examples in Avalanche might be
+chainId is the network identifier of the blockchain, for Avalanche this is

 Additionally you will need to update the